Strawberry cultivation in California: Breeding

 The Davis campus is a major hub of strawberry breeding in the state, and indeed in the world.
-The Knapp group is a large part of strawberry biology study at the university, including the breeding program of which Knapp himself is the director.
 UCD's varieties may be licensed from ITC.
 From 1986 Douglas Shaw headed the program, and starting in 1991 Kirk Larson co-headed with him.
 In 2013 they attempted to negotiate a retirement arrangement in which they would start their own breeding company, licensing UCD's patented varieties.
 UCD initially agreed but, anticipating the loss of revenue from what would essentially be a spin-off, reversed themselves.
 Shaw and Larson retired anyway in 2014 as California Berry Cultivars, licensed what they could and began to breed from those, and sued UCD for not holding to the previous agreement.
 UCD countersued, alleging they had walked away with (stolen) unreleased germplasm and various other intellectual property violations.
 A civil trial resulted and, although CBC rapidly lost ground, the judge suggested that UCD would also be examined and face some consequences if the trial were to proceed.
 UCD and CBC settled with CBC forgoing $2.5 million in future royalties.